 - Nigella Seeds to serve

-- Preheat oven to 250°C/480°F. Place the cauliflower florets into a bowl with 2 tbsp olive oil and a generous pinch of salt.
+- Preheat oven to 250°C/480°F. Place the cauliflower florets into a bowl with 2 tablespoon olive oil and a generous pinch of salt.
 Toss to combine, then spread on a baking sheet and put into the oven to roast for 20-30 mins, until the edges of the cauliflower are beginning to blacken.

 - Meanwhile melt together the butter and the rest of the olive oil in a saucepan.
 Add the rosemary sprig and preserved lemon and fry very gently until fragrant.
 Add the onion, bay leaf, and chilli flakes, and fry until the onion is translucent, about 8 mins.